 - CIPLA filed a post-grant opposition to Boehringer’s patent, claiming the drug was ‘obvious’, and the crystalline tiotropium bromide monohydrate did not demonstrate any significant change in ‘therapeutic efficacy’.

-- Indian Patent office issued an order on March 2015 to revoke the Boehringer’s patent (IN 254813) covering crystalline tiotropium bromide monohydrate.
+- Indian Patent office issued an order in March 2015 to revoke Boehringer’s patent (IN 254813) covering crystalline tiotropium bromide monohydrate.

 Tiotropium bromide, being a pre-1995 molecule, was not patented in India as the Indian patent law did not provide patent protection for “products” till 1995.
-However, Boehringer filed a patent application for the crystalline tiotropium bromide monohydrate on the grounds that the monohydrate form is stable under rigorous manufacturing condition and post manufacture, and this specific form exhibits stable particle size distribution make it effective as an inhalable drug.
+However, Boehringer filed a patent application for the crystalline tiotropium bromide monohydrate on the grounds that the monohydrate form is stable under rigorous manufacturing conditions and post-manufacture, and this specific form exhibits stable particle size distribution make it effective as an inhalable drug.